tardate/LittleArduinoProjects/README.md

-# 428 Little Electronics and Arduino Projects
+# 429 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [3x7/LRThreeDigitDemo](./BoldportClub/3x7/LRThreeDigitDemo) - driving the Boldport 3x7 display from a Cuttle (Arduino) and the LRThreeDigits library.
+> Latest addition:sparkles: [3x7/PomodoroTimer](./BoldportClub/3x7/PomodoroTimer) - a Pomodoro timer wire sculpture using the Boldport 3x7 display and an ATmega328.

 Just my collection of electronics projects, many involving an Arduino in one way or another.